mickael-ange/icinga2-ansible/README.md

 # About Icinga2 Ansible Roles

+### CAUTION this fork has been tested only with the following distro

+* CentOS 7 x86

 ### What is an Ansible role?

 Ansible roles are pre-packaged units of automation.
 Once downloaded, roles can be dropped into Ansible PlayBooks and immediately applied to servers.